eaton/vagrant-chef-dlamp/README.markdown

     `cd [vagrant project directory];
     vagrant up`
 4. Add this line to your /etc/hosts (or windows equivalent):
-    `10.0.0.10        dev-site.local`
+    `10.0.0.10        dev-site.dev`
-5. Alternately, use homebrew on your macbook air to install dnsmasq, and add the following line to your dnsmasq.conf file:
-    `address=/.vm/10.0.0.10`
-6. Drink a big kombucha while you listen to a Diamond Rings EP on vinyl, because clearly you're a giant hipster.
+5. Drink a big kombucha while you listen to a Diamond Rings EP on vinyl, because clearly you're a giant hipster.

-That's it, files in "public" are served here : [http://dev-site.local/](http://dev-site.local/), and if you have a new MySQL database and drop a copy of Drupal into the public directory, you'll be ready to go.
+That's it, files in "public" are served at the URL specified in the Vagrantfile [http://dev-site.dev/](http://dev-site.dev and if you have a new MySQL database and drop a copy of Drupal into the public directory, you'll be ready to go.

 To connect to the console of you instance:
     `vagrant ssh`

+As an alternative to Step 4, you can configure your OSX box to use dnsmasq and never have to fiddle with the file /etc/hosts ever again!
+In this example the TLD ".dev" is used.
+You could change this to another TLD if you preferred, such as .local, or .vm.

+1. Download and install [homebrew](http://brew.sh) if you haven't already.
+2. $ brew install dnsmasq

+Create and configure a dnsmasq configuration file (ensure the IP address and TLD match the settings in your Vagrantfile):
+3. $ mkdir -pv $(brew --prefix)/etc/
+4. $ echo 'address=/dev/10.0.0.10' > $(brew --prefix)/etc/dnsmasq.conf

+Ensure dnsmasq is launched when the host computer boots:
+5. $ sudo cp -v $(brew --prefix dnsmasq)/homebrew.mxcl.dnsmasq.plist /Library/LaunchDaemons
+6. $ sudo launchctl load -w /Library/LaunchDaemons/homebrew.mxcl.dnsmasq.plist

+Update the DNS resolution configuration files (ensure the IP address matches the adddress in Vagrantfile):
+7. $ sudo mkdir -v /etc/resolver
+8. $ sudo bash -c 'echo "nameserver 10.0.0.10" > /etc/resolver/dev'

+At this point you may need to reboot your computer to see the changes to your DNS settings.

 # Why
 This project is based on the [Vagrant Project](http://drupal.org/project/vagrant) on Drupal.org, but includes a number of tweaks.